 Gordon Square – Where the group began

 We’ve already noted that the first meetings of both the writers and artists would take place at number 46, a building which is now part of the school of arts at Birkbeck University of London.
-This remains the epicentre of the group’s activities and it’s rooms would have played host to debate and intellectual discussion around the thoughts of the day as well as just literature and art.
-There are however a number of other houses which look onto the square and where members of the group lived.
+This was at the heart of the group’s activities and it’s rooms would have played host to debate and intellectual discussion around the thoughts of the day as well as literature and art.
+There were though a number of other houses which look onto the square and where members of the group lived.

 The writer Lytton Strachey lived in number 51 from 1909-24 and his brother James Strachey lived at number 41 from 1919-56.
-Lytton was the author of ‘Eminent Victorians‘ published in 1918 and which built his reputation as one of the foremost biographers of his generation.
+Lytton was the author of ‘Eminent Victorians‘.
+Published in 1918 it helped to build his reputation as one of the foremost biographers of his generation.
 Prior to his major success in 1909 Lytton proposed to Virginia Stephen.
 The engagement lasted a mere day before he retracted with Virginia apparently very understanding.
 After that he was known, in later years, to have a complicated romantic relationship with the painter Dora Carrington and her husband Ralph Partridge.

 Vanessa Bell meanwhile moved into number 50 in 1920 and then into number 37 from 1922-29 essentially swapping with her estranged husband Clive Bell who then moved into number 50.
 The two had a complicated relationship, getting married in 1907 and then having two children prior to the two separating.
 Vanessa would go on to have a fleeting relationship with Roger Fry and then a much more substantive one with Duncan Grant with whom she had another child.